Derandomized concentration bounds for polynomials, and hypergraph maximal independent set

-For any hypergraph $G$ and independent set $I$ for $G$, we define the \emph{residual graph of $G$ with respect to $I$} to be the hypergraph $G'$ on vertex set $V$, with the following set of edges: \begin{enumerate} \item For each $v \in I$, create a singleton edge $\{v \}$ in $G'$. \item For each edge $e \in G$, create an edge $e - I$ in $G'$. \item If $G'$ has nested edges $e \subsetneq e'$, then remove $e'$ from $G'$ \end{enumerate} It is easy to see that for any independent set $I$ of $G$, a maximal independent set $I' \supseteq I$ corresponds to a maximal independent set of $G'$.
-Step (3) is worth special explanation; if $G'$ contains nested edges $e \subsetneq e'$, then $e'$ is redundant: as long as the independent set does not contain $e$, it will automatically not contain $e'$.
-Thus, we may remove $e'$ from the residual graph without loss of information.
+For any independent set $I$ of $G$, a maximal independent set $I' \supseteq I$ corresponds to a maximal independent set of $G'$.
+The restriction to the core is worth special explanation: if $G'$ contains nested edges $e \subsetneq e'$, then $e'$ is redundant: as long as the independent set does not contain $e$, it will automatically not contain $e'$.
+Thus $e'$ can be discarded without changing the maximal independent sets.
 This apparently inconsequential step turns out to be crucial to the algorithm.
-We refer to a graph with the property that it has no nested edges as \emph{reduced.}